biodash/biodash.github.io/content/codeclub/04_ggplot2/index.md

 </div>

-There is clearly some code redundancy here, and we here we really don't want the mapping of these two layers to be independent.
+There is clearly some code redundancy here, and we really don't want the x, y mapping of these two layers to be independent.
 We can extract the common mapping information and move it to the top level:

 <div class="highlight">